poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 # Introduction

 The year is 2021 and we have a plethora of tools at our disposal to make life more convenient and connected.
-I was born at an interesting time - old enough to remember dial up internet and floppy disks, young enough to be a digital native.
-Smart phones started to become ubiquitous as I became a "real person", beginning to be conscious of the world around me in a major way.
-The consequence of digital nativism is this: I don't understand what being an adult was like before the convenience of technology.
+I was born at an interesting time - old enough to remember dial up internet and floppy disks but young enough to be a digital native.
+Smart phones started to become ubiquitous as I hit high school, before I had a chance to experience adulthood without the convenience of technology.

 What would my brain be like without all this technology?
 What would my attention span be like?
 Would I have less anxiety?
 Would my days be better without my 70-80 average pickups a day?